 Long lead times can cause missed deadlines.
 Reducing this risk comes easy to some with a well-oiled material resource planning (MRP) system.
 However, if your customer contract promise date is three weeks, and it takes six weeks to receive inventory from your vendor, you have already missed your promise date before you received your order.

 Unable to fulfill the surprise business.
 One of the biggest disadvantages of JIT is being unable to meet the needs of the awesome new business that the sales team brought in.
 Many times, the sales team brings in a new customer and wants to get the product out the door right away to impress the customer and beat the competitor.
 With JIT inventory, you will not have the ability to meet the needs of excited new customers without possibly pushing your current customers aside.

 Increased IT expenses.
-While this issue isn’t JIT directly, many companies do not have the necessary tools for planning to handle JIT.
+While this issue isn’t with just-in-time directly, many companies do not have the necessary tools for planning to handle JIT.
 Planning and communication company-wide is a necessity to keep production moving with the inventory arriving at exactly the right time.
-It would beneficial to have a sophisticated MRP or ERP that can help manage scheduling and planning.
+It would be beneficial to have a sophisticated MRP or ERP that can help manage scheduling and planning.